 Regional overseas migration is the movement of people to or from Australia's regions through immigration or emigration.
 Net regional overseas migration is the net gain or loss of population through this movement.

-The following commentary analyses regional overseas migration estimates for 2016-17 as released in Regional Population Growth, Australia, 2016-17 (cat. no. 3218.0).
-It discusses data at the following geographic levels as defined in the Australian Statistical Geography Standard: Greater Capital City Statistical Area and Statistical Area Level 4 (SA4).
+This commentary analyses regional overseas migration estimates for 2017-18 as released in Regional Population Growth, Australia, 2017-18 (cat. no. 3218.0).
+It discusses data at the Greater Capital City Statistical Area and Statistical Area Level 4 (SA4) levels, as defined in the Australian Statistical Geography Standard.

-All capital cities recorded net gains from overseas migration in 2016-17.
-Sydney and Melbourne had the highest net gains of all Greater Capital Cities by far.
-Sydney gained a net of 84,700 overseas migrants while Melbourne added 80,000.
-Brisbane had the next highest net gain from overseas migration at 18,000, less than one quarter of that in Sydney and Melbourne.
+All capital cities recorded net gains from overseas migration in 2017-18.
+Melbourne and Sydney had the highest net gains of all Greater Capital Cities by far.
+Melbourne gained a net of 78,000 overseas migrants while Sydney added a net 77,100.
+Brisbane had the next highest net gain from overseas migration at 16,600.

-Australia's two most populous capital cities - Sydney and Melbourne - contained the ten SA4s with the highest net gains through regional overseas migration in 2016-17.
-Melbourne - Inner had the largest net gain of all, at 18,900, followed by Melbourne - South East (15,900).
-In Sydney, the SA4s which added the most residents through net overseas migration were Sydney - Parramatta (13,400) and Sydney - Inner South West (13,300).
+Australia's two most populous capital cities - Sydney and Melbourne - contained the ten SA4s with the highest net gains through regional overseas migration in 2017-18.
+Melbourne - Inner had the largest net gain of all, at 18,200, followed by Melbourne - South East (15,300).
+In Sydney, the SA4s which added the most residents through net overseas migration were Sydney - Inner South West (12,300) and Sydney - Parramatta (12,100).

-In contrast, the SA4s with the smallest net gains from overseas migration were all outside of the capital cities, many covering rural and remote regions of Australia.
-South East in Tasmania recorded the smallest net gain (60), followed by Barossa - Yorke - Mid North in South Australia (130), West and North West (140), also in Tasmania.
+In contrast, the SA4s with the smallest net gains from overseas migration were almost all outside of the capital cities, mostly covering rural and remote regions of Australia.
+South East in Tasmania recorded the smallest net gain (110), followed by Barossa - Yorke - Mid North in South Australia (160) and Queensland - Outback (160).